CROSSTALK IN CNS HEALTH AND DISEASE

 The Workshop is based on a series of lectures by renowned international speakers.
 Participants will have the opportunity to present their own projects and discuss ideas with young experts and established leaders in the field.
-The program includes sessions devoted to research methodology and theoretical-practical training, that will allow participants to learn and practice state-of-the-art methods to study glia-neuron interactions.
+The program includes sessions devoted to research methodology that will allow participants to learn state-of-the-art methods to study glia-neuron interactions.

 SCHEDULE and LOCATION

 The workshop will be held on OCTOBER 1-3, 2020

 The total number of participants will be limited to

 , and registrations will be dealt with on a first come, first served basis.

 A total of ten abstracts will be selected for oral communications by the workshop organiziners, while the others will be presented as posters.

 1st day - Thursday, October 1 st 2020